smartinellimarco/nvcheatsheet.nvim/README.md

 ```
 ### Highlights
-This plugin requires support from your colorscheme, for the following highlight groups:
+This plugin requires your colorscheme to support these highlight groups:

 ```lua
 local M = {}